 Pro Tip: Because the museum’s subject matter requires reading, it is ideal for kids 10 and up.
 However, my then-8-year-old also enjoyed the interactive exhibits.

-Thought-Provoking Washington DC Museums for Kids
+Thought-Provoking Washington DC Museums for Teens

-United States Holocaust Memorial Museum:
+United States Holocaust Memorial Museum

 While not traditionally considered a children’s museum, the United States Holocaust Memorial Museum offers a deeply moving and educational experience for older kids.
 The Remember the Children exhibit is specifically designed to teach young visitors about the Holocaust through the stories of children who lived through it.
 It’s a poignant visit that can spark important conversations.